CSBiology/iMLP/README.md

 - run either `dotnet tool install imlp` (after initializing a local manifest via `dotnet new tool-manifest`) for a local or `dotnet tool install -g imlp` for a global installation
 - you can now run the tool via `dotnet imlp ...` (for a local installation) or `imlp ...` (for a global installation)

-#### Dependencies on linux
+#### External dependencies on linux

-The CNTK nuget package sadly only works ootb on windows.
-On linux, several native dependencies must be installed and be added to environment variables.
-The necessary libraries are the CNTK binaries themselves and OpenMPI.
+CNTK has some external dependencies that can not be published with the packaged tool.

 - the necessary cntk binaries can be downloaded [here](https://cntk.azurewebsites.net/BinaryDrop/CNTK-2-7-Linux-64bit-CPU-Only.tar.gz)
 - for installation of OpenMPI, please follow [this guide]()